TheNinza/dsa-visualizer/public/theory/sll.md

 It requires only one list pointer variable, i.e., the head pointer pointing to the first node.

-### Memory space

-It utilizes less memory space as compare to doubly linked list.

 ## Description of the algorithm

 To create a singly linked list, we will need to start by creating two classes: Node and SinglyLinkedList